ervandew/eclim/src/doc/content/index.rst

 The primary goal of eclim is to bring Eclipse_ functionality to the Vim_ editor.
-The initial goal was to provide Eclipse's java functionality in vim, but support for various other languages (php, python, css, html, xml, etc.) have been added and several more are planned.
+The initial goal was to provide Eclipse's java functionality in vim, but support for various other languages (c/c++, php, python, css, html, xml, etc.) have been added and several more are planned.

 Eclim is less of an application and more of an integration of two great projects.